FragHub/Rules/fragadelphia_rules_and_regulations.md

 * 4.5.2 Unless otherwise specified, all matches will be a Best of 3 maps.

-* 4.5.3 Unless otherwise specified, all map vetos will be done in the game server using the integrated veto system.
+* 4.5.3 Unless otherwise specified, all map vetoes will be done in the game server using the integrated veto system.

-* * 4.5.3.1 Broadcast/Stage matches will be subjected to manual vetos completed by the admin staff on site with team captains.
+* * 4.5.3.1 Broadcast/Stage matches will be subjected to manual vetoes completed by the admin staff on site with team captains.

 * 4.5.4 The veto format is as follows: